Visit the Theater website.

-For forty years, the Department of Theater at the UMass Amherst has been a center for vibrant teaching and exceptional theater training.
+For nearly forty years, the Department of Theater at the UMass Amherst has been a center for vibrant teaching and exceptional theater training.
 The Department is a place where excellence is pursued, where mentorship matters, where quality counts.
 It's a place where lives are changed.

 The Department is strongly grounded in small classes for maximum interaction between students and a world-class faculty at both the graduate and undergraduate level.
 Professors, on a first-name basis with students, transform lives with their dedication to teaching and commitment to the highest professional standards.